MisterVladimir/cookiecutter-data-science/docs/docs/index.md

 ## Getting started

 With this in mind, we've created a data science cookiecutter template for projects in Python.
-Your analysis doesn't have to be in Python, but the template does provide some Python boilerplate that you'd want to remove (in the `src` folder for example, and the Sphinx documentation skeleton in `docs`).
+Your analysis doesn't have to be in Python, but the template does provide some Python boilerplate that you'd want to remove (in the `{{ cookiecutter.package_name }}` folder for example, and the Sphinx documentation skeleton in `docs`).

 ### Requirements